raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

-You may have to adjust the size of your sprite so it fits.
+If your sprite doesn't fit, adjust its size.

 ![set sprite size so it fits](images/dodge-sprite-size-annotated.png)